navipartner/npcore-partners/Documentation/public/retail/posunit/howto/create_pos_payment_bin.md

 Each POS unit can have multiple payment bins and different setup.
 You can set cash drawers and virtual drawers.

+## Create cash drawers/banks/safes

-To create cash drawers, banks, or safes:
+To create cash drawers, banks, or safes, follow the provided steps:

 1. Click the ![Lightbulb that opens the Tell Me feature](../../../images/Icons/Lightbulb_icon.png "Tell Me what you want to do") button, enter **POS Payment Bins** and open the related link.
 2. Create **New**.